The Most Dangerous Kind of Narcissist: Malignant Narcissist

 If you’re a victim, reach out to a mental health professional experienced in NPD about your situation.

-Above all, do not try to heal them.
+Never try to fix or heal your malignant narcissist.
 They can attack you for trying to change them.

-Malignant narcissists can even manipulate and trash their therapists.
+They are notoriously resistant to therapy and can manipulate and even trash their therapists.

 Causes of Malignant Narcissism